Enderman-brewer/Kick-Ass-bypass/readme.md

 3. Go to any website
 4. Click the bookmark
 5. Break the site with `up`, `left`, `right` and `space`
-6. Press `ESC` to deload the game, or refresh the site to revert to origenal site.
+6. Press `ESC` to deload the game, or refresh the site to revert to original site.